Vtechcom/hydra-sdk-technical-reports/ESM_CJS_compatibility_issues_in_browser_environments.md

 ## Introduction
 The transition from CommonJS (CJS) to ECMAScript Modules (ESM) has improved the JavaScript ecosystem's compatibility with modern tooling and tree-shaking.
 However, in browser environments, mixing ESM and CJS modules can introduce significant challenges, especially for packages designed for Node.js.

-This report analyzes the ESM/CJS compatibility issues encountered while working with packages in the HydraWallet SDK.
+This report analyzes the ESM/CJS compatibility issues encountered while working with packages in the Hydra SDK.

 ## Background
-The HydraWallet SDK is built primarily for web environments (Nuxt 3, Vue 3, TypeScript).
+The Hydra SDK is built primarily for web environments (Nuxt 3, Vue 3, TypeScript).
 It depends on multiple Cardano-related packages, some of which are written for Node.js and rely on CommonJS, Node polyfills, or require-based imports.

 While tools like Vite or Webpack 5 offer partial solutions via polyfills or build-time transformations, these are often insufficient when dealing with cryptographic libraries and low-level Cardano SDK dependencies.